ct-clmsn/pyzmq-collectives/README.md

 socket every time a communication occurs at the expense and cost of connection initialization overhead.
-Program initialization is faster, the solution is significantly more scalable (ie: no need to over-exhaust operating system resources like file descriptors; note a scalability versus peformance trade-off!), and it creates an incentive to minimize the number of communication events (communication means waiting longer for a solution and more opportunities for program failure).
+Program initialization is faster, the solution is significantly more scalable (ie: no need to over-exhaust operating system resources like file descriptors; note this is a scalability versus communication performance trade-off!), and it creates an incentive to minimize the number of communication events (communication means waiting longer for a solution and more opportunities for program failure).

 ## Limitations?
 Future Support/Features?

+* Data transferred by this library should be capable of being pickled.
 * Currently all binomial communication is implemented with rank 0 as the root of the binomial tree.
-Future improvements will allow users to pick which rank serves as root.
 * Does not currently provide startup script for local/distributed SPMD program execution (consider mpi-run or mpi-exec)

+* Future improvements will allow users to pick which rank serves as root.
 * Needs to provide users with utility functions that simplify partitioning data
 * Will provide future functionality that makes SPMD programming more approachable.
+* Command line versions of the environment variable flags will be added in a future release.

 ### License